Abuse Law Solicitors

 Victims of abuse including sexual assault, institutional abuse, clerical abuse, childhood abuse, or sexual abuse or harassment in the workplace are protected both by the criminal law and the civil law.
-Victims have the right to seek compensation through the courts.
+Victims have the right to pursue legal action through the courts.

 Assessing your Situation

-Victims of sexual assault like other injured persons may bring personal injury cases for compensation through the courts for the injuries and loss they have suffered.
+Victims of sexual assault like other injured persons may bring personal injury * cases through the courts for the injuries and loss they have suffered.
 It is normal in the preparation of a case to obtain detailed medical reports from Doctors and Psychiatrists who can provide professional opinions on the effects of injuries the victim has suffered.
 Furthermore, it is important to note that these cases require time to obtain evidence, medical experts and witnesses.

 Compensation is awarded by the Irish Courts under the following headings: